Rufus For Real

 Tips and Tricks

-• Make sure to add the sprinkles or flaky sea salt while the chocolate is still fairly melted.
+• Sprinkle while glossy.
+Add sprinkles or flaky sea salt while the chocolate is still warm and melty so it sticks like a dream.

 this is a picture of peanut clusters topped with red and green Christmas spinkles on a parchment paper background